tdilauro/Simplified-wiki/ThirdPartyTODO.md

 ## What we need from 3M

+* See also the [basic list of messages](https://github.com/NYPL/Simplified-docs/wiki/ServerSideDesign#api-comparison) we want to be able to send _any_ source of ebooks.

 * The number one requirement is that after 'Checkout', I be able to download the license file and encrypted ebook file for the book I just checked out.
 See, for example, [Overdrive's Checkouts API](https://developer.overdrive.com/apis/checkouts).
 When I check out a book from Overdrive I am given a ["downloadLink"